capnslipp/SVSegmentedControl.deARCed/README.md

 ### From CocoaPods

-Add `pod 'SVSegmentedControl'` to your Podfile or `pod 'SVSegmentedControl', :head` if you're feeling adventurous.
+Add `pod 'SVSegmentedControl.deARCed'` to your Podfile or `pod 'SVSegmentedControl.deARCed', :head` if you're feeling adventurous.

 ### Manually

-_**Important note if your project doesn't use ARC**: you must add the `-fobjc-arc` compiler flag to `SVSegmentedControl.m` and `SVSegmentedThumb.m` in Target Settings > Build Phases > Compile Sources._
+_**Important note if your project uses ARC**: you're probably better off using the original [SVSegmentedControl](https://github.com/samvermette/SVSegmentedControl)._

-* Drag the `SVSegmentedControl/SVSegmentedControl ` folder into your project.
+* Drag the `SVSegmentedControl.deARCed/SVSegmentedControl ` folder into your project.
 * Add the **QuartzCore** framework to your project.

 ## Usage